OjeWilliams/SQL_Zoo/codes/JOIN.md

 ```
 </br>

-2.From the previous query you can see that Lars Bender's scored a goal in game 1012.
+2. From the previous query you can see that Lars Bender's scored a goal in game 1012.
 Now we want to know what teams were playing in that match.
 Notice that the matchid column in the goal table corresponds to the id column in the game table.
 We can look up information about game 1012 by finding that row in the game table. </br>
 Show id, stadium, team1, team2 for just game 1012